 Although the FCDO do advise against ‘all but essential travel’ for most countries on the amber and red lists, they don’t always line up.

 On the other hand, the Canary Islands appear on the amber list, but there is no FCDO advisory against travel.
-In this case you’d be able to travel there but you’d have to self-isolate on your return.
+In this case you’d be able to travel there but you’d have to self-isolate on your return, unless you were fully vaccinated as of 19 July.

 So can I travel abroad against FCDO advice for holidays?